 In other words, just because you’re in the market for a memory foam mattress, doesn’t mean you’ll have to deal with potentially dangerous VOCs and off-gassing.
 If you don’t find anything on a company’s website about CertiPUR certification, be sure to pick up the phone and speak with a representative.

-4 Unique Aspects You May Not Have Considered When Buying an Online-Only Mattress
+4 Additional Tips When Buying an Online-Only Mattress

-Since you’re almost certainly more familiar with purchasing a mattress in-store, before wrapping up, let’s cover a few more unique aspects about online mattress buying that you might not have considered:
+Since you’re almost certainly more familiar with purchasing a mattress in-store, before wrapping up, let’s cover a few more unique aspects of online mattress buying that you might not have considered:

 1. The Market Is Saturated With New Companies

-As we discussed in the first part of our Mattress Buying series, many of these online mattress companies are very new, with more seemingly entering the field every week.
+Many of the online mattress companies are very new, with more seemingly entering the field every week.
 In turn, the market is quickly becoming crowded.